-The move from Sheffield city council to scrap their clean air financial assistance scheme has been met with backlash.
+The move from Sheffield city council to scrap their clean air financial assistance scheme to upgrade to electric buses has been met with backlash.

 The scheme was first introduced in December 2022 to support drivers of LGVs, HGVs, taxis, coaches and buses.
 It aimed to either upgrade the vehicles or replace them entirely so the drivers would not be charged the clean air zone fines.